gabrieleteotino/bluish-capsule/content/project/jobsearchlog/1-skeleton/_index.md

 Create a simple skeleton with minimal components to test the basic pieces

-- a github repository
+- github repository
-- a firebase project
+- firebase project
-- an angular SPA
+- angular SPA
+- material components